nicohlr/ipychart/docs/docs/user_guide/configuration.md

 # Configuration

-The options argument of the chart allows you to configure the chart as you want.
-In this section, we will go through each arguments of the options dictionary that you'll pass to your chart instance.
+The `options` argument of the chart allows you to configure the chart as you please.
+In this section, we will go through each argument of the options dictionary that you'll pass to your chart instance.
 Each of them allows you to configure a specific aspect of your chart.

 :::tip Note
-The options relating to the modification of the scales are very complete and are therefore the subject of a separate section of the documentation.
+The options relative to the modification of the scales are very complete and are therefore the subject of a separate section of the documentation.
 You can find this section [**here**](/user_guide/scales).
 :::

 ## Title

 <p style="font-size:1.35rem;font-weight:600;line-height:1.25!important;margin-bottom:0;padding-top:4.6rem;margin-top:-3.1rem">Title options</p>

-With this argument, you can add a title to your chart.
-There are some configuration available to modify your title:
+By using this argument, you can add a title to your chart.
+There is some configuration available to modify your title:

 ``` py
 options = {